Top Hat (musical): 2012-13 West End production

 The production moved to the West End's Aldwych Theatre on 19 April 2012, with its opening night on 9 May and an initial booking until the end of January 2013.
 Charlotte Gooch took over the role of Dale Tremont in November 2012; on 5 February 2013 Gavin Lee took over the role of Jerry, Broadway star Kristen Beth Williams took over as Dale, Clive Hayward became Horace and Alex Gaumond became Alberto.
 A final cast change took place after Gaumond left to play Miss Trunchbull in Matilda the Musical: Russell-Leighton Dixon, previously the understudy for Alberto, took over the part.
 Although the production's run had been extended until April 2014, it closed on 26 October 2013.

 2014-15 UK and Ireland tour

 A further 47-week tour of the United Kingdom and Ireland commenced at the New Wimbledon Theatre, on 12 August 2014, running until July 2015.
 Featuring a new cast, the production visited Wimbledon, Milton Keynes, Newcastle, Aberdeen, Edinburgh, Wolverhampton, Nottingham, Bristol, Glasgow, Leeds, Cardiff, Oxford, Manchester, Sheffield, Birmingham, Norwich, Canterbury, Plymouth, Southampton, Dublin, Belfast, Sunderland, Woking and Eastbourne.
 The tour was led by Charlotte Gooch, who reprises the role of Dale, Alan Burkitt as Jerry, Clive Hayward as Horace Hardwick, Rebecca Thornhill as Madge Hardwick, Sebastien Torkia as Alberton Beddini and John Conroy as Bates.

 2025 Chichester revival

-A revival of the musical will open at Chichester Festival Theatre from 14 July running until 6 September 2025, directed and choreographed by Kathleen Marshall.
+A revival of the musical opened at the Chichester Festival Theatre on 14 July 2025 running until September before a UK tour, directed and choreographed by Kathleen Marshall.
+The production was later seen in Paris at the Théâtre du Châtelet in April 2026.

+In January 2026, a version for the American public broadcasting service (PBS) was filmed at the West End Chichester Festival Theater by Liberator Film Services in collaboration with Concord Originals and RKO Pictures.
+The television episode "Irving Berlin's Top Hat," starring Phillip Attmore and Amara Okereke premiered on broadcast and for streaming on the PBS series Great Performances in May 2026.